 It can affect any technology users – young or old.

 “Repetitive postures, such as leaning your head forward or extending your arms, put strain on your neck and shoulders.
-This causes cellular dehydration, as your body works to hold and support this posture,” says New York City manual therapist and connective tissue specialist Sue Hitzmann.
+This causes cellular dehydration, as your body works to hold and support this posture,” says New York City physical therapist and connective tissue specialist Sue Hitzmann.

 Massage therapist Gina Englert, LMT says that handheld devices encourage bad posture.
 “Our shoulders are rounded, head bent, causing flexion of the cervical spine.
 Prolonged use eventually causes the anterior neck muscles and pectoral muscles to shorten.
 The muscles of our upper back (traps, rhomboids) and posterior neck are strained by being overstretched and not used, further causing a rounded posture.”